-The module is shipped by the manufacturer with the FIPS approved mode of operation enabled.
+The module is shipped by the manufacturer with the FIPS approved mode enabled.

 Each encryptor must have a unique Network Certificate (NC) issued under a common Security Management Center (SMC).
 During key exchange, communicating modules mutually authenticate one another by exchanging NCs in digitally-signed messages.
-The module cannot build a secure connection with a remote module that does not have a valid NC.
-Moreover, the module cannot establish any connections unless it has been issued a valid NC.
+Moreover, the module cannot establish any secure connections unless it has been issued a valid NC.
 This mode of operation requires a common SMC to issue NCs to all modules that will communicate securely.
 For backward interoperability, the module supports 1024-bit as well as 2048-bit Network Certificates.
 When establishing secure connections, the module will default to the 2048-bit certificate and SHA-256 hashing if a 2048-bit certificate is available.
-If there is no 2048-bit certificate, the module will fall back to the 1024-bit certificate and SHA-1 hashing establishing secure connections.
+If there is no 2048-bit certificate, the module will fall back to the 1024-bit certificate and SHA-1 hashing for establishing secure connections.